JonmarCorpuz/SecondBrain/Networking - VLAN.md

 A trunk port (Tagged port) is a switch port that carries traffic for multiple VLANs

+* All VLANs are allowed on a trunk port by default
+* If a VLAN doesn't exist, even if it's allowed on the trunk it won't appear in the VLANs allowed and active list

 ### Inter-Switch Link

 The ISL is a Cisco proprietary VLAN trunking protocol that encapsulates the entire Ethernet frame with an ISL header and trailer